finix-payments/finix-nodejs/README.md

     type: "Debits"
 });

-// Accessing a transfer at position 1 in the list const transfer : Models.Transfer = transfersList[1];
+// Accessing transfers in the list and print out value for (let currTransfer of transfersList){
+        console.log(currTransfer);
+}

 // Get the size of the current list const transferListSize : number = transfersList.size;